 The VIN Decoding System

 The Vehicle Identification Number (VIN) system was put into place in 1981 by the U.S. Government in order to track and identify individual vehicles.
-Every car manufactured for sale in the United States was required to have a unique 17-digit number.
+Every car manufactured for sale in the United States is required to have a unique 17-digit number.
 This number allows police and other officials to distinguish between similar vehicles for law enforcement and bureaucratic purposes.
-For example, when a car is stolen, police include the VIN in their police reports so that it is not confused with a similar car with the same make, model and color.
+For example, when a car is stolen, police include the VIN in their police reports so that it is not easily confused with a similar car with the same make, model and color.

-What Vehicles Are Covered By The VIN Decoding System?
+What Vehicles Are Covered by The VIN Decoding System?

 The current VIN decoding system went into place in 1981 and applies to:

 It does not apply to bicycles or other alternate forms of vehicles.

 Automatic vs. Manual Decoding

 It isn’t a simple thing for the average person to look at a VIN and extract underlying information.

 Each manufacturer encodes varying levels of information in different combinations of VIN digits each model year.